Trump’s Plan: Break The Internet To Suppress The Vote

 Twitter told CNN that the president’s tweets promoted “potentially misleading information about voting processes.”
 And, indeed, there’s no evidence of meaningful voter-fraud related to mail-in balloting.
 In fact, five states, including Republican-run Utah, already vote entirely by mail.

 Twitter’s solution, however, was not to take down the erroneous tweets or ban Trump’s account for a terms-of-service violation.
-Rather, it appended a hypertext alert below the tweet offering users “get the facts about mail-in ballots.”
+Rather, it appended a hypertext alert below the tweet urging users to “get the facts about mail-in ballots.”

 To Trump, this was “Big Tech... doing everything in their very considerable power to CENSOR in advance of the 2020 election,” as he (naturally) tweeted Wednesday night.
 And he insisted that rectifying it by executive order would be tantamount to “a Big Day for Social Media and FAIRNESS!”